 This is why wildlife removal is best left to professionals who understand the complex legal framework—and who know how to protect your home without breaking the law.

-At Titus Restoration, we don’t just clean up the mess left behind—we coordinate with licensed Wildlife Control Operators (WCOs), follow all applicable laws, and ensure that any removal, exclusion, or cleanup is done with full respect for Michigan’s Department of Natural Resources (DNR) standards.
+At Titus Contracting, we don’t just clean up the mess left behind—we coordinate with licensed Wildlife Control Operators (WCOs), follow all applicable laws, and ensure that any removal, exclusion, or cleanup is done with full respect for Michigan’s Department of Natural Resources (DNR) standards.
 Our goal is to protect your family, your home, and the species involved—legally, ethically, and safely.

 Michigan wildlife law doesn’t just say what you can and can’t do—it defines how you do it.
 Key terms to understand: